mattermost-community/mattermost-plugin-nagios/README.md

 - [x] get logs from specific systems without leaving the Mattermost
     - get alerts and notifications instantly delivered, resembling the `showlog.cgi` UI
-- [x] receive the system monitoring reports on a subscribed channel
+- [x] receive system monitoring reports on a subscribed channel
     - be frequently informed which hosts and/or services have an abnormal state
-- [ ] (in progress) receive notifications about changes to the configuration on a subscribed channel
+- [x] receive notifications about changes to the configuration on a subscribed channel
     - anytime a change has been made to Nagios configuration, receive a diff between the old and the new version

 Ultimately, this will make you or your team more productive and make the experience with Nagios smoother.